DataSF/draft-publishing-standards/canonical-lists/assessor-parcel-numbers-apn.md

 * Recordation of final parcels maps happens with the Office of the Assessor-Recorder
 * Before being recorded, subdivision maps must be approved by the County Surveyor, the Public Works Director and the Board of Supervisors
+* More information about the [subdivision process and related codes on the Public Works website](http://sfpublicworks.org/services/subdivisions-and-mapping)

 ## Reference